 Partygoers shouldn’t be put off by Siem Reap’s diminutive size – the local nightlife scene definitely punches well above its weight, with the good times going on well into the early hours.

-Cut a track over to Hard Rock Café at King’s Road Angkor and get ready to be transported to the world of rock’n’roll, with live bands belting out a range of classic hits in surroundings decked out with authentic music memorabilia.
+Head over to Hard Rock Café and be transported to the world of rock’n’roll.
+Here the live inhouse band plays daily starting at 8pm, and belts out a range of classic hits in surroundings decked out with authentic music memorabilia.

-Laundry Bar on Psar Chas, with its smooth, upscale ’70s-style d.cor, is the quintessential hip French hangout.
-Help yourself to a happy hour-priced caramel liqueur and vodka while gyrating on the dance floor to live gypsy jazz, or play pool in the back room with a stylish assortment of bohemians.
+Laundry Bar, with its smooth, upscale ’70s-style décor, is the quintessential hip French hangout.
+Help yourself to a happy hour-priced caramel liqueur and vodka while gyrating on the dance floor to live gypsy jazz, or play pool in the back room.